What is Revision in the Policy Process?

 What advice do we have to give about writing procedures?
-Most importantly – employ the Revision Stage of the Policy Process.
+Most importantly – employ revision in the policy process.
 The policy writing process considers activities that successful writers engage in while producing a piece of writing, and it applies whether one is writing an essay, a business letter, or a procedure.
 These writing activities are typically divided into three steps or phases — Planning, Drafting, and Revising.
-What’s the importance of the revision stage?
+What is revision in the policy process?

 Why Do We Need a Revision Stage?

-Once a draft is completed, the revision stage begins.
+Once a draft of the Standard Operating Procedure or SOP is completed, the revision stage begins.
 Obviously, the revising step means looking for errors.
 Recall while drafting we talked about not being obsessed about errors and perfect writing — such concerns can actually inhibit drafting.
 But revision is more than just looking for errors; it is about truly crafting the document.

 An Iterative Approach to Procedure Revising

-A frequently recommended way to tackle the revision stage is to perform several iterations, starting with the big picture and working down to the smaller details.
-By big picture we mean reviewing the document’s design, appearance, and organization.
-Are there any issues with margins, spacing, headings, or other accoutrements like pages numbers and proper information in headers and footers that need correcting or adding?
+A frequently recommended way to tackle the SOP revision stage is to perform several iterations, starting with the big picture and working down to the smaller details.
+By big picture we mean reviewing the document’s format, appearance, and organization.
+Are there any issues with margins, spacing, headings, or other accouterments like pages numbers and proper information in headers and footers that need correcting or adding?

 Paying attention to organization means paying attention to how topics are covered.
 Are all topics covered in the appropriate detail?
 Are they in the proper order?
 Is anything missing?
 Other things to look for at this level is appropriate and correct information in the title block, proper references, and ensure associated forms and work instructions are clearly indicated.